Recent Advances in Federated Learning Driven Large Language Models: A Survey on Architecture, Performance, and Security: Introduction

-Motivated by this, we aim to provide a systematic view of the current research status of federated LLMs for swarm intelligence from various perspectives, including architecture, efficiency, scalability, pre-trained models, security, and privacy.
+Despite its promise, the integration of FL with LLMs raises several research challenges.
+These include handling non-IID (non-independent and identically distributed) data~\cite{wu2024fedbiot}, ensuring convergence and consistency across clients~\cite{ling2024convergence}, minimizing communication overhead, and safeguarding models against privacy attacks such as membership inference and gradient leakage~\cite{hu2024federated}.
+Moreover, the growing emphasis on data sovereignty has brought forward the need for mechanisms like machine unlearning~\cite{qu2025frontier}, which allows the removal of individual data contributions from models to comply with policies such as the Right to be Forgotten~\cite{gdpr_2016}.

+Motivated by these emerging needs, this survey aims to provide a comprehensive and structured overview of the current research landscape surrounding Federated Learning for Large Language Models, with an emphasis on architecture, performance optimization, and security and privacy considerations.
+We highlight recent innovations, practical implementations, and open research challenges at the intersection of federated optimization and large-scale language modeling.
 The main contributions of this survey are as follows.

-\begin{itemize} \item Synthesis of Federated Learning and Swarm Intelligence: We provide a systematic review of the methodologies that integrate federated learning with large language models, specifically tailored for swarm intelligence applications.
-This includes discussions on the adaptations necessary for handling decentralized, autonomous agents in a swarm. \item Analysis of Techniques and Performance: The paper evaluates various strategies and modifications to traditional federated learning algorithms to enhance their applicability and efficiency in swarm-based systems, emphasizing real-world implementations and case studies. \item Strategic Insights and Frameworks: We compare a set of criteria and frameworks for designing and deploying federated LLMs within swarm intelligence contexts, offering insights into achieving scalability, robustness, and real-time responsiveness. \end{itemize}
+\begin{itemize} \item \textbf{Comprehensive Overview of Architectures:} We present a taxonomy of FL-driven LLM system architectures, outlining design patterns, coordination schemes (centralized, decentralized, hybrid), and training workflows tailored for privacy-preserving large-scale NLP tasks. \item \textbf{Analysis of Performance and Adaptability:} We assess how FL impacts the training dynamics, convergence speed, and generalization ability of LLMs across heterogeneous environments, and explore optimization techniques such as model compression, personalization, and communication-efficient training. \item \textbf{Security and Privacy Perspectives:} We review emerging threats to FL-LLMs, such as privacy leakage and poisoning attacks, and survey mitigation techniques including secure aggregation, differential privacy, and machine unlearning strategies. \end{itemize}